-The path to brighter and even skin is easier than you think; all you need is some vitamin C. Not only does it help protect, even out and repair skin, but it is also a powerful aid in the production of collagen.
+Learn everything you need to know about what Vitamin C does for your skin get on the path to brighter and more even skin.
+Not only does it help protect, even out and repair skin, but it is also a powerful aid in the production of collagen.

 “Skin is damaged by oxygen free radicals that are formed when the skin comes in contact with sunlight, smoke, air pollution, poor diet, and other environmental aggressors.
 Antioxidants neutralize this oxidative stress.
 Vitamin C is a powerful antioxidant, providing photoprotection against environmental stress,” explains Dr. Sherry Ingraham.